richkmeli/Richkware-Manager-Client/README.md

 # Richkware-Manager-Client
 [![Build Status](https://travis-ci.org/richkmeli/Richkware-Manager-Client.svg?branch=master)](https://travis-ci.org/richkmeli/Richkware-Manager-Client)

-Client of **Richkware-Manager-Server**, that obtains list of all hosts and is able to send commands to do at each of them.
+Client of **Richkware-Manager-Server**, that it obtains the list of all hosts from the server and it's able to send any kind of commands to them.

 ## Related Projects

 [Richkware](https://github.com/richkmeli/Richkware): Framework for building Windows malware.

-[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developped using **Richkware** framework.
+[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for the management of hosts in which is present an instance of malware developed using **Richkware** framework.

 ![](http://richk.altervista.org/RichkwareDiagram.svg)